Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Opus Francigenum, 'French Work' copied from Saint-Denis Basilica to America

-The new style, born in 1140 at Saint-Denis, had no particular name aside from the fact that it was new.
-In about 1280, a monk in Germany described it as Opus Francigenum, meaning French Work.
+The new style, born in 1140 at Saint-Denis, had no particular name except that it was new.
+In about 1280, a monk in Germany described it as Opus Francigenum, meaning ‘French Work’.

 It illustrates that the new architecture invented at Saint-Denis Basilica spread all over Europe, from England to Germany and Italy to Spain.